stuyam/pressure/README.md

   },
   change: function(force, event){
-    // this is called every time there is a change in pressure },
+    // this is called every time there is a change in pressure
+    // force will always be a value from 0 to 1 on mobile and desktop },
   unsupported: function(){
     // this is called once there is a touch on the element and the device or browser does not support Force or 3D touch